-Date of work in books: ☐ Full written date in all books except mathematics when the number date format will be used. ☐ Date is written on the top line and right aligned.
-Title of work in books: ☐ Titles or learning objectives should be written in all books for each piece of work, underlined with a ruler and aligned to the centre of the page.
-Titles can be a generic for the whole class. ☐ For younger children, teachers are encouraged to work towards this standard as soon as children are able.
-Underlining: ☐ When underlining a ruler should be used at all times.
-Handwriting: All staff to teach from the Nelson scheme but adapted to be cursive In EYFS a "preparation" for handwriting approach is taken with a range of activities related to art and P.E.
-The cursive font should be on display in the classroom.
+Date of work in books:

+□ Full written date in all books except mathematics when the number date format will be used.

+□ Date is written on the top line and right aligned.

+Title of work in books:

+□ Titles or learning objectives should be written in all books for each piece of work, underlined with a ruler and aligned to the centre of the page.
+Titles can be a generic for the whole class.

+□ For younger children, teachers are encouraged to work towards this standard as soon as children are able.

+Underlining:

+□ When underlining a ruler should be used at all times.

+Handwriting:

+Little Wandle letter formation to be taught and modelled in EYFS/KS1 (Appendix 3)

+□ In EYFS a "preparation" for handwriting approach is taken with a range of activities related to art and P.E.

+KS2 staff to teach from the Nelson scheme but adapted to be cursive (Appendix 4)

+□ The cursive font should be on display in the classroom.
 Teachers will model and teach letter formation as part of phonics lessons.

+□ From Reception onwards the scheme gives clear and specific guidance about letter formation, letter joining, and advice for left-handed writers.

+□ All children should write in pencil in their books until the start of the Spring term in Y4.
+Every child will then be given a handwriting pen to use although they may continue writing in pencil if they are more comfortable teachers.

+□ Children will be given a handwriting pen for use in their own work in school, except for mathematics where all work must be completed in pencil.

+□ Children are to write in blue ink only.

+General presentation:

-From Reception onwards the scheme gives clear and specific guidance about letter formation, letter joining, and advice for left-handed writers.
-All children should write in pencil in their books until teachers are satisfied that they can consistently write in a fluent cursive style in order to receive a pen licence certificate.
-Children will be given a handwriting pen for use in their own work in school, except for Mathematics where all work must be completed in pencil.
-Children are to write in blue ink only.
-General presentation: ☐ Children should use colour pencils when illustrating work in books ☐ Teachers should encourage a good and high standard of presentation in all work across all subjects. □ children should not be using erasers if they make an error but should put a ruled line through their mistake.
-This is also in line with the new SATs guidance. □ no ink erasers may be used.
+□ Children should use colour pencils when illustrating work in books

+□ Teachers should encourage a good and high standard of presentation in all work across all subjects.

+□ children should not be using erasers if they make an error but should put a ruled line through their mistake.
+This is also in line with SATs guidance.

+\Box no ink erasers may be used.